Lucky-Kashyap/JS-interview-practice/README.md

   - The output array should retain the original order of elements from the input array

+## Day 13

+#### Write a function that takes a string as input and returns the count of vowels in that string.
+Consider 'a', 'e', 'i', 'o' and 'u' as vowels (both lowecase and uppercase)

+- Note:

+  - The input string may contain letters in both uppercase and lowercase.

+  - The output should be a non-negative intger representing the count of vowels in the input string.

 # Interview Prep

 Happy Learning! ✨